lmapii/practical-zephyr/02_devicetree_basics/readme.md

 )
 ```

-That's it for peek into the Zephyr build.
+That's it for a peek into the Zephyr build.
 Let's wrap it up:
-- Zephyr uses a so called devicetree to describe the hardware.
+- Zephyr uses a so-called devicetree to describe the hardware.
 - Most of the devicetree sources are already available within Zephyr, e.g., MCUs and boards.
 - We'll use devicetree mostly to override or extend existing DTS files.
 - In Zephyr, the devicetree is resolved at _compile time_, using [macrobatics][zephyr-summit-22-devicetree].

 ## Basic source file syntax

 Now we finally take a closer look at the devicetree syntax and its files.
-We'll walk through it by creating our own devicetree source file.
+We'll walk through it by creating our own devicetree node.
 This section heavily borrows from existing documentation such as the [devicetree specification][devicetree-spec], [Zephyr's devicetree docs][zephyr-dts] and the [nRF Connect SDK Fundamentals lesson on devicetree][nordicsemi-academy-devicetree].

-### Node names, unit-addresses, `reg` and labels
+> **Note:** We won't explain _all_ syntactical aspects, but will focus on the most important ones.
+Have a look at the [devicetree specification][devicetree-spec] for a full syntax description.
+Also, misplaced semicolons etc. will also be caught by the devicetree compiler in the future.

-TODO: "virtual", not really compiling?
+### Node names, unit-addresses, `reg`, and labels

 Let's start from scratch.
 We create an empty devicetree source file `.dts` with the following empty tree: